This Indian Recipe Serves 2-3

 - Once all of the tamarind is combined with the water, you should have a bowl of brownish liquid.
 Set aside until ready to use.

-- Next, peel & sliver the onion & set aside.
+- Next, peel & chop the onion & set aside.

 - Rinse & chop tomatoes.
 Set aside.

-- Heat cooking oil in a large pot.
-I prefer using a bigger pot as it becomes easier to stir when cooking.
-Drop in the slivered onions.
+- Heat the vegetable oil in a large pot.
+I prefer using a bigger pot as it becomes easier to stir whilst cooking.
+Add in the chopped onions, dried chillies, jeera (cumin seeds) & the mustard seeds.

-- When the tomatoes have cooked, pour in the tamarind water (puli water).
+- Once the tomatoes have cooked, pour in the tamarind water (puli water).

 - Mix well & allow to simmer for 2 minutes.